eclipse-ditto/ditto/documentation/src/main/resources/_posts/2024-02-15-integrating-ditto-aas-basyx.md

 }
 ```

-In contrast to the previous mapping additionally to `namespace`, in this mapping also the parameters `name` and `path` from the Ditto Protocol message are used.
-The parameter `name` represents the second part of the name of a Ditto Thing, e.g. `sensor` from our example.
+In contrast to the previous mapping, additionally to `namespace`,
+in this mapping also the parameters `name` and `path`
+from the Ditto Protocol message are used.
+The parameter `name`
+represents the second part of the name of a Ditto Thing, e.g. `sensor` from our example.
 The `path` is the path which is affected by the Ditto Protocol message.
 It can include the feature id of the Ditto Thing as well as the whole path of the property of a Ditto Thing, but it can also be only `/`, when a Ditto Thing is created.
 You can find an example for this parameter in the message from the section "Scenario".

 In this mapping, the function extracts the id of the feature from parameter `path` and uses this together with the `name` of the Ditto Thing to build the id of an AAS submodel; in our example this would be `sensor_temperature`.
 Therefore it is important that the `path` contains the id of the feature.
 We come to that back again in section "Create the connection".